-Each month, we publish a review that covers the most important activities of the last 30 days.
+Each month, we publish a review that covers essential activities of the last 30 days.
 This month, we talk about Simjacker (again), web browser support for TLS, important security updates, MinTOTP, and more.

 Always stay in the loop!